dankamongmen/notcurses/doc/man/man3/notcurses_reel.3.md

 #define NCREEL_OPTION_CIRCULAR       0x0002

 typedef struct ncreel_options {
-  // require this many rows and columns (including borders).
-  // otherwise, a message will be displayed stating that a
-  // larger terminal is necessary, and input will be queued.
-  // if 0, no minimum will be enforced. may not be negative.
-  // note that ncreel_create() does not return error if
-  // given a WINDOW smaller than these minima; it instead
-  // patiently waits for the screen to get bigger. int min_supported_cols;
-  int min_supported_rows;

-  // use no more than this many rows and columns (including
-  // borders). may not be less than the corresponding minimum.
-  // 0 means no maximum.
-  int max_supported_cols;
-  int max_supported_rows;

   // notcurses can draw a border around the ncreel, and also
   // around the component tablets. inhibit borders by setting all
   // valid bits in the masks. partially inhibit borders by setting